Pra-soon/Pra-soon/README.md

 ---

-⭐ **Open to AI/ML Engineering roles** - Check out my pinned repositories for a view of my projects!
+⭐ **Open to AI/ML Engineering and Data Science roles** - Check out my pinned repositories for a view of my projects!

 ---